 Notes: Make sure that your Windows is 64-bit for optimal output and at least 8GB of memory is installed on the system having a multi-core processor to install Ubuntu On VMware Workstation Player.
-Also, the Easy Install Mode of VMware Workstation Player installs Ubuntu using default configurations by skipping the advanced configurations.
+You may also follow the Easy Install Mode of VMware Workstation Player to do the quick installation of Ubuntu using default configurations by skipping the advanced configurations.

 This tutorial assumes that you have access to Windows System with at least 8 GB of memory and VMware Workstation Player is already installed on it.
 You can also follow How To Install VMware Workstation Player On Windows 10.

-Open the Official Page to download the most recent version of Ubuntu Desktop.
+Open the Official Page to download the Ubuntu 18.04 LTS Desktop.
 It provides the options to download Ubuntu Desktop as shown in Fig 1.

 Create the Virtual Machine